Pop-up notes are active on this page - Click any note number to view|

 In about 2008, 28 High Road was demolished and its site combined with the existing alley at its side to form a pedestrian entrance to the Tesco development.

 30 High Road - this comprises the detached property, once numbered 12 High Road, already described as predating the 1903 takeover, that once stood at the entrance to Mill Yard.
 As already described above, it was then occupied by the Brentnall sisters who, assisted by Edith Ordish, operated there as Milliners and dressmakers.
 This continued until their retirement in

 about 1912.
 At about this time, certainly by 1913, the premises became occupied as a shoe shop, by Albert James Ablett 133, he having moved from smaller premises, next door at 28 High Road.
-Ablett's shoe shop continued at this address for over 30 years, apparently up to Albert's death in 1946, serving generations of Beeston families
+Ablett's shoe shop continued at this address for over 25 years, until he move again, across the road to number 59/ He was to serve generations of Beeston families

 The next occupant became equally well known in Beeston - and, in fact, had such a similar background that it is hard not to wonder whether there was some connection.
 Albert James Pounder was born in Bulwell, Notts, where Ablett had lived and worked, and both their families were involved in the shoe trade - but, for now, we have to put the possibility of a close connection aside and look at the Pounder family

 seperately.
 Albert James Pounder was born in 1907, the son of Albert William and Florence Elizabeth Pounder 135.
 Several generations of the Pounder family had worked as shoemakers but Albert senior, like others of the era, had recognised the trend away from dependance on local craftsman to concentrate on the trend towards shoe retailing.